CutFEM/CutFEM-Library/README.md

 # CutFEM-Library

-To create theD Darcy library to reproduce results
+To create the Darcy problem to reproduce results using Python:

 1 - Build the library
 "cd cpp; mkdir build; cd build; cmake ..; make -j4;"